Kingslyno/Module_2/README.md

 Calls the get_employee_details function to retrieve the details.
 Processes the salary using the process_salary function.
 Exports the employee's details to a new CSV file.
+# R language was used to unzip the folder and display the employee information